danielnottingham/tech_playground/README.md

   - Discusses any assumptions or decisions you made.
 - **Documentation**: Include any reports or visualizations you created.
 - **Instructions**: Provide clear instructions for setting up and running your project.
+- **Share you repository**: Provide the link to your repository as per the submission instructions provided.

 ## Let Your Creativity Flow!